akrivka/roamfs/README.md

+> [!WARNING]
+> This plugin is currently unmaintained!

+# roamfs — Sync code blocks with local files!

+`roamfs` allows you to write your code in your favorite code editor and get it synced to a Roam code block.
+Ideal for learning [[roam/render]]!

 ![](docs/assets/roamfs.gif)

-# RoamFS

-Allows you to write your code in your favorite code editor and get it synced to a Roam code block.
-Ideal for learning [[roam/render]]!

 ## How to install